ozanj/rclass/lectures/lecture7/lecture7.md

 - A relational database consists of multiple __tables__
 - Each table is a flat file
-- A goal of relational databases is to store data using the minimum possible space; Therefore, a rule is to never duplicate information across tables
+- A goal of relational databases is to store data using the minimum possible space; therefore, a rule is to never duplicate information across tables
-- When you need information from multiple tables, you merge ("join") tables "on the fly" rather than creating some permanent flat file that contains data from multiple tables
+- When you need information from multiple tables, you "join"(the database term for "merge") tables "on the fly" rather than creating some permanent flat file that contains data from multiple tables
 - Each table in a relational database has a different "observational level"
-    - For example, the NLS data have a student level table, a student-transcript level table, etc.
+    - For example, NLS72 has a student level table, a student-transcript level table, etc.
-    - It wouldn't make sense to store student level variables (e.g., birth-date) on the student-transcript level table because student birth-date does not vary by transcript, so this would result in needless duplication of data
+    - From the perspective of a database person, it wouldn't make sense to store student level variables (e.g., birth-date) on the student-transcript level table because student birth-date does not vary by transcript, so this would result in needless duplication of data
 - Structured Query Language (SQL) is the universally-used programming language for relational databases

 __Real-world examples of relational databases__